CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-view-profileids.md

 ## Returned fields

-The method retuns a JSON array consisting of numerical identifiers of profiles.
+The method returns a JSON array consisting of numerical identifiers of profiles.

 ## PHP example